American Shorthair Kittens come in 80-plus colors and designs.

 As pets or for showing, American Shorthairs are low-maintenance cats.
 These cats are not only beautiful, but healthy, easygoing, and affectionate.
 Males are usually larger than females, averaging 11 to 15 pounds, while females may weigh 6 to 12 pounds.
 American Shorthairs often continue to grow until 3 or 4 yeard old and generally require only annual vaccinations and veterinary checkups.
 With a quality diet and plenty of tender loving care, they can live 15 years or longer.
 No wonder the American Shorthair is one of the most popular cat breeds!

-Usually breeders make kittens available between 12 and 16 weeks of age.
+Usually American Shorthair Breeders make kittens available between 12 and 16 weeks of age.
 After twelve weeks, kittens have had their basic vaccinations and have the physical and social stability needed to for a new home, showing, or being transported by air.
 Keeping such a rare treasure indoors, neutering or spaying, and providing acceptable surfaces (e.g. scratching posts) for the natural behavior of scratching (CFA discourages declawing or tendonectomy surgery) are essential elements for maintaining a healthy, long, and joyful life.